raphCode/master-thesis-muzero/theory.typ

 === !BI

-In the case of !pinf !gs with !seql moves, an optimal solution can be computed with a simple !algo.
+In the case of !pinf !gs with !seql moves, an optimal solution can be computed with a simple !algo, called !bi.

+==== !SP

-The !algo is best introduced with a !sp !g, as it makes the !g analysis straightforward.
+!Bi is best introduced with a !sp !g, as it makes the !g analysis straightforward.
 Consider for example this !g in !exf, as shown in @fig_bi_sp:

 #[